BlvckBytes/docs-quick-shop-search/docs/configuration.md

   # Only used if there exist no update notifiers within the warps-plugin at hand
   # Set to a negative number as to disable updating altogether
   updatePeriodSeconds: 30
+  # Whether player-warps may only be corresponded if they're within the
+  # same region as the shop itself
+  withinSameRegion: false
 ```

 ## Essentials Warps Integration